JuliaLang/www.julialang.org/blog/_posts/2016-02-01-iteration.md

 the type-unstable portion of the algorithm, and then pass them as arguments to the core routine `_expfilt!`.

-What makes all this possible is the fact that we can index `x` as `x[Ipre, i, Ipost]`.
+What makes this implementation possible is the fact that we can index `x` as `x[Ipre, i, Ipost]`.
 Note that the total number of indexes supplied is `(dim-1) + 1 + (ndims(x)-dim)`, which is just `ndims(x)`.
-In general, you can supply any combination of integer and `CartesianIndex` indexes to julia's array-indexing.
+In general, you can supply any combination of integer and `CartesianIndex` indexes when indexing an `AbstractArray` in Julia.

 The [AxisAlgorithms](https://github.com/timholy/AxisAlgorithms.jl)
-package makes heavy use of tricks such as these, and provides core support for high-performance packages like [Interpolations](https://github.com/tlycken/Interpolations.jl) that require multidimensional computation.
+package makes heavy use of tricks such as these, and in turn provides core support for high-performance packages like [Interpolations](https://github.com/tlycken/Interpolations.jl) that require multidimensional computation.